§ Verifiable Trust v4 Specification

 This section is non-normative.

-Credential Schemas are created and managed by trust registry controller (Ecosystems).
+Credential Schemas are created and managed by Ecosystems (which are themselves controlled by corporations).
 Each Credential Schema includes, at a minimum:

 - A JSON Schema that defines the structure of the corresponding Verifiable Credential

-- A PermissionManagementMode for issuance policy, which determines how
+- An IssuerOnboardingMode for issuance policy, which determines how

-- A PermissionManagementMode for verification policy, which determines how
+- A VerifierOnboardingMode for verification policy, which determines how

-- A Permission Tree that defines the roles and relationships involved in managing the schema’s lifecycle.
+- A Participant Tree that defines the roles and relationships involved in managing the schema’s lifecycle.

 Participant roles are defined in the table below: